1257 Samalas eruption: Lombok Kingdom and Bali (Indonesia)

 The city of Pamatan, capital of a kingdom on Lombok, was destroyed, and both disappeared from the historical record.
-The royal family survived the disaster according to the Javanese text, which also mentions reconstruction and recovery efforts after the eruption, and there is no clear-cut evidence that the kingdom itself was destroyed by the eruption, as the history there is poorly known in general.
+The royal family survived the disaster according to the Javanese text, which also mentions successful reconstruction and recovery efforts after the eruption, and there is no clear-cut evidence that the kingdom itself was destroyed by the eruption, as the history there is poorly known in general.
 Thousands of people died, although it is possible that the population of Lombok fled before the eruption.
 In Bali the number of inscriptions (Note: And on Lombok, the historical record of the Sasak people.) dropped off after the eruption, and Bali and Lombok may have been depopulated by it, possibly for generations, allowing King Kertanegara of Singhasari on Java to conquer Bali in 1284 with little resistance.
 It might have taken about a century for Lombok to recover from the eruption.
 The Babad Suwung reports destruction on the western coast of Sumbawa, which was depopulated and remains so to this day; presumably the local populace viewed the area devastated by the eruption as "forbidden" and this memory persisted until recent times.